JamesNewton/git-ref/README.md

 See:
 <A HREF="https://help.github.com/articles/dealing-with-line-endings/#platform-all">https://help.github.com/articles/dealing-with-line-endings/#platform-all</A>
 <P>
-To continue the merge, and work with git to resove the conflicts, don't abort the merge, but instead edit the files git called out in the error message.
+To continue the merge, and work with git to resolve the conflicts, don't abort the merge, but instead edit the files git called out in the error message.
-You will find that git has edited those files to include tags marking areas of confilict:
+You will find that git has edited those files to include tags marking areas of conflict:
 <UL>
   <LI>
     <TT>&lt;&lt;&lt;&lt;&lt;&lt;&lt; HEAD</TT> marks the start of a conflict.